josephmbarnby/Barnby_etal_2021_SVO/README.md

 ... | ... | ... | ... | ... | ... | ... | ... | ... | ...
 1 | 54 | 6 | 2 | 8 | 5 | 2 | 1 | 2 | 0

-Matlab files of models to enable the CBM (Piray et al., 2018) function.
+Matlab files of models to enable the CBM (Piray et al., 2018) function - for a guide on how to use these series of useful function, see Payam's useful guide online here https://payampiray.github.io/cbm.

 Each model is contained in a single .m file.

 Each model is fitted using Laplace approximation and concurrently compaired in the Master '.m' file.